wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ###ID Exercises

->
-> Examine the leaves on the range of specimens provided.
-Do any have
+ Examine the leaves on the range of specimens provided.
+Do any have compound leaves?
-> compound leaves?
 Do they have serrate margins.
-Hold a leaf of each up
-> and look through it with a hand lens against the light (window).
-Are
-> translucent oil glands visible?
+Hold a leaf of each up and look through it with a hand lens against the light (window).
+Are translucent oil glands visible?
 Look from both surfaces.
-The family
-> may have simple or compound leaves (cf. Myrtaceae), and are
-> characterised by **oil glands** in the mesophyll (and flowers).
-Can
-> you detect a distinctive aroma from a crushed leaf?
-Recall the strong
-> smell of orange and lemon peel.
+The family may have simple or compound leaves (cf. Myrtaceae), and are characterised by **oil glands** in the mesophyll (and flowers).
+Can you detect a distinctive aroma from a crushed leaf?
+Recall the strong smell of orange and lemon peel.

-a)  Examine a flower, and note the radial symmetry.
+Examine a flower, and note the radial symmetry.

-b\) How many stamens are present?
+- How many stamens are present?
 Check more than one flower.
-Is there a constant

-number or does it vary?
+Is there a constant number or does it vary?
 Does the number relate simply to the number of petals?
 Is it equal to or twice the number of petals?

-c\) Is the ovary superior or inferior?
+- Is the ovary superior or inferior?
 Examine how the style attaches to the ovary.
-Does it

-arise out of the summit, or from a central depression, or from between lobes on the top of the ovary?
+Does it arise out of the summit, or from a central depression, or from between lobes on the top of the ovary?
 The last two attachments are often referred to as ‘**gynobasic**’ (the style arising from the base of the ovary).

-d\) Look for a swollen ring of glandular tissue between the stamens and the base of the

-ovary, or lobes of such tissue.
+- Look for a swollen ring of glandular tissue between the stamens and the base of the ovary, or lobes of such tissue.
 This is the **nectary**, which serves to attract the pollinating animals.
 A ‘**nectariferous disc**’ is a feature of most members of the family.

-e\) Cut a TS of the ovary, or preferably a young fruit.
-Note the number of locules and

-the axile placentation.
+- Cut a TS of the ovary, or preferably a young fruit.
+Note the number of locules and the axile placentation.
 The fruits may be capsules (dry fruits that split to release the seeds), or fleshy berries (small oranges?).
 To which part of the fruit does the fleshy segment of an orange correspond?

-f\) Check the distinguishing features of the family illustrated above with the notes on

-the Rutaceae under Family Descriptions.
+- Check the distinguishing features of the family illustrated above with the notes on the Rutaceae under Family Descriptions.
 The key characters for identifying the family are underlined.
 Which features distinguish the Rutaceae from the Myrtaceae?